tgbern/PSTAT174-Time-Series-Project/README.md

 # PSTAT174-Time-Series
-Analysis and forecasting of Earth's average global tempature.
+Analysis and forecasting of Earth's average global temperature.